tferr/ASA/Notes.md

 webpage](http://fiji.sc/Sholl_Analysis).
 [Development builds](#development-builds) may have new
 features (see [Wish List](#wish-list)) but are bug-prone and probably undocumented.
 They are pushed to the Fiji Updater once new features mature and no major issues are found.
-Pre-compiled binaries of all the builds listed here can be downloaded directly from [jenkins.imagej.net](http://jenkins.imagej.net/job/Sholl-Analysis/).
+Pre-compiled binaries (and respective sources) of all the versions listed here can be downloaded from [jenkins.imagej.net](http://jenkins.imagej.net/job/Sholl-Analysis/).